Mark 4:26-34 Reflection: Parable of the Mustard Seed

 Jesus compares the Kingdom of God to a seed – small, simple, and obscure but once it is planted on the ground, it will germinate, grow and become huge.
 We may not know how but for sure, it will happen.
 More than two thousand years ago, Jesus started a small community of believers in an obscure place somewhere in Israel.
 When He was arrested, crucified and died, His disciples were scattered and confused.
 However, as soon as He rose again on the third day and appeared before them, they regrouped.
 On Pentecost Day, they were empowered by the Holy Spirit.
 From then on, that tiny community became a force that is present in all countries today.

-Likewise, our spiritual growth as individuals mirrors that of the growth of community of believers.
-Once the seed of the teachings of Jesus is planted in our heart, the growth process is initiated and transformation starts.
-It happens little by little, by stages, and as long as we nourish it through prayers and service, we will put forth “branches” and bear fruit.
+Likewise, our spiritual growth as individuals mirrors that of the growth of a community of believers.
+Once the seed of the teachings of Jesus is planted in our hearts, the growth process is initiated and transformation starts.
+It happens little by little, in stages, and as long as we nourish it through prayers and service, we will put forth “branches” and bear fruit.

 Anyone who undergoes this spiritual journey will become more loving, understanding and calm.
 He knows through experience that growth is a slow process.
 That is why, even if we spend more and more time in the church, we cannot be proud to claim that we have already become like Jesus.
-Serving more is not necessarily a sign of growing because of different motivation.
-God knows the desires of our heart.
+Serving more is not necessarily a sign of growth because of different motivations.
+God knows the desires of our hearts.
 If our only motivation in serving Him is to love Him, then spiritual growth is sure to come our way.

 See additional points for reflection here.